zouharvi/mff-student/language_data_resources/questions.md

-## Questions on basic types of corpora
+# Questions on basic types of corpora
-- What is a corpus?
+### What is a corpus?
+A structured set of usually texts (there are also speech/spoken corpora)

-- How can you classify corpora?
+### How can you classify corpora?
 Give at least three criteria.
+- Monolingual/multilingual
+- Chronic/diachronic (evolution, changes)
+- Annotated/unannotated
+- Written/spoken

-- What is an annotation?
+### What is an annotation?
 What kinds of annotation do you know?
+Added information (usually of linguistic focus) usually in machine readable way

-- Explain terms sentence segmentation and tokenization.
+### Explain terms sentence segmentation and tokenization.
 Give examples on non-trivial situations. lemmatization, tagging?
+Sentence segmentation is the task of establishing sentence boundaries for usually texts with missing punctiation.
+This is common usually in speech recognition, where the input (without further LM processing) is just a sequence of words.

+Tokenization is the task of distinguishing tokens (usually words and punctuation marks) from a sequence (usually of characters).
+For example in parsing web pages the content is filled with HTML tags, but we would like to extract just a sequence of tokens (from the language).
+Problematic for languages which use something vastly different that the Latin script or similar, as an explicit word separator (space) may be missing.

-- Explain what lemmatization is and why it is used.
+### Explain what lemmatization is and why it is used.
+Finding the correct (intended) lemma for a given word form.
+Used for disambiguation in language models.

+### Explain what tagging is and why it is used.
+Tagging assigns tags to word forms in a sentence.
+(Morphological analysis generates all possible for a given form.)

-- Explain what a balanced corpus is.
+### Explain what a balanced corpus is.
 Why this notion is problematic?
+Ideally all possible proportions correspond to the real language, but that's impossible (without having all of the language) Usually we just focus on a single proportion, like genre

-- Explain what POS tagging is and give examples of tag sets.
+### Explain what POS tagging is and give examples of tag sets.
 Give examples of situations in which tagging is non-trivial even for a human.
+Assigning correct POS tags to words in a sentence.
+For English __Penn Treebank POS tagset__ or __Negra corpus tagset__.
+Lots of sentences are ambiguous.
+Humans have around 5% error rates.

-- Explain the main sources of variability of POS tag sets accross different corpora.
+### Explain the main sources of variability of POS tag sets accross different corpora.
+Different languages work differently.
+TODO

-- Explain the main property of positional tag sets.
+### Explain the main property of positional tag sets.
 Give examples of positional and non-positional tag sets.
+Prague dependency treebank (PDT, positional) vs. Penn Treebank (non-positional) Positional tags have properties, which can be filled by different symbols - lots of combinations.

-- Give examples of at least three corpora (of any type).
+### Give examples of at least three corpora (of any type).
 What is their size? (very roughly, order of magnitude is enough; do not forget to mention units)
+Usually measured in tokens.
+SYNv7 (5G tokens with interp.), Brown Corpus (1MW tokens), English Gigaword (1GW)

-## Questions on parallel corpora
+# Questions on parallel corpora
-- What is a parallel corpus?
+### What is a parallel corpus?

 - What types (levels) of alignment can be present in parallel corpora?
 - Give examples of situations in which document alignment can be problematic.
 - Give examples of situations in which sentence alignment can be problematic.